elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} We reach the moment when, within the grottos of empire, the Empress decrees the uselessness of reparations and tattoos her thighs with a shower of daturas where a flaming spear rattles.
+- {:.pr} We reach the moment when, within the grottos of empire, where the flamed spear rattles, the Empress decrees the uselessness of reparations and tattoos her thighs with a shower of daturas.

 - {:.sp} Toussaint *(to the crowd.)*